Updated on July 6, 2023

 - Dismissal procedures – where does each student go before exiting the room/building?

 Don’t forget to clearly label all materials for easier clean-up.
 Clearly defining all procedures will help eliminate stress, confusion, and wasted time.
 Review these procedures at the beginning of every meeting.

 Time to Reflect and Share

-Tackling a STEAM or coding after school club can be time consuming, but it is rewarding!
+Tackling a STEAM or coding club for elementary students can be time-consuming, but it is rewarding!
 Following these key steps will keep you on track for success.
-To access our FREE after school club editable forms, letters, lists and more, click here.
+Access our FREE after-school club editable forms, letters, lists, and more!

 Shaunda Douglas is a former educator with over 15 years of experience in all levels of education.
 In her free time, she reads, plays with her dogs, watches baseball, and loves a good nap.